Refined, Regency romantic, embracing

 Despite this grandeur, there’s an incredible intimacy at Ballyfin, thanks to its limited inventory of only 20 rooms.
 These spacious suites—each of which is decorated differently—take on the classic style of the rest of the house, where a medley of textures and patterns creates an almost historic backdrop to your stay.
 And the large windows in every room perfectly frame picturesque scenes of lakes, courtyards and gardens (and every room has a view of a water feature).

-In July of 2018, the property introduced its first villa-style accommodation.
-The new Gardener’s Cottage offers an especially private “home-away-from-home” experience, with all the amenities of staying on the grounds.
+There are also villa accommodations.
+The Gardener’s Cottage offers an especially private “home-away-from-home” experience, with all the amenities of staying on the grounds.
 Once the home of the estate gardener, the cottage was fully renovated to include a cozy sitting room with a fireplace, as well as a kitchenette for morning coffee and a patio with a hot tub for relaxing after a day of riding or shooting.
 Upstairs, there is a spacious bedroom with “His” and “Hers” bathrooms, the latter of which is fully mirrored and features a chrome bathtub.

 Best of all, the cottage provides lovely views and private access to the six acres of walled gardens that supply the Ballyfin kitchen with produce, as well as the freshly cut flowers that are placed in the rooms every day.
 Guests are welcome to tour the gardens solo, or they can enjoy the company of the head gardener.

 Ballyfin’s all-inclusive program makes it difficult to leave the property, especially because there is plenty to do—from archery, shooting, falconry, horseback riding and golfing to more calming activities like a trip to the spa or a simple stroll around the grounds to marvel at the beauty of the Irish countryside.
 The property possesses over 600 acres to explore, and hidden grottoes, medieval castles, winding paths and varied wildlife make a trip on foot or by bike a magical adventure.

 Meals, all of which are included, are almost entirely sourced from the property and its neighboring farms.
 The head chef, Sam Moody, displays this bounty in inventive and delicious ways.

 Who Should Stay